ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ({{sec-match-one-ref-val}}).

-If all Reference Values in a group match the Accepted Claims Set then all Endorsements in the group are added to the Accepted Claims Set (see {{sec-add-to-acs}}).
+If all Reference Values in a group match the Accepted Claims Set then all Endorsed Values in the group are added to the Accepted Claims Set (see {{sec-add-to-acs}}).

 If any Reference Value in a group does not match then this does not affect